 In the package of patterning tape, you’ll have two rolls of tape (use the quarter-inch roll for this project).
 Place a piece of tape down the length of each line you drew.
 Make sure the tape is set on top of the middle of each line.
 Press firmly so that no paint will bleed through.

 Get ready to paint!
 Select the two paint colors you want for your board.
 Start with one of the selected colors and paint the squares in the bottom row, alternating blocks.
 For the row above, paint above the empty square from the previous row.
 Repeat this process until you’re done with your first color.

 When the first color is done and dried completely, add your second color to the board.
 Again, let the paint dry completely and then remove the paint tape from the checkerboard center.

 To prep the paint for the inner border, cover the checkerboard design with your painter’s tape in one direction.
 Apply an even coat of paint and let dry.
 Cover the checkerboard design in the opposite direction to complete the inner border.
 Remove the tape and let dry.

 Finish the painting with the outer border.
 Remove the original tape and cover the checkerboard design instead.
 Let dry completely.
 Add a coat of clear finish and let dry.
 You’re all set!
 You can paint the sides and bottom, if you like, or let the wood through.
 To make the board play an extra role, paint the back a solid color, add a drawer-pull to either side of the board and use it for a snack tray when friends are over.
 For checkers, paint wood circles (found at the craft store) to match the colors you picked for your checkerboard.
 After that, get ready for game night!

-This post was originally published in May 2012 and has been updated.
+This post was originally published 2012 and has been updated for 2016.